 The Dublin Core™ Metadata Initiative (DCMI) is an organization supporting innovation in metadata design and best practices across the metadata ecology.
 DCMI works openly, and is supported by fees-paying organizational members.
 DCMI's activities include:

-- Maintenance of standards and specifications, including DCMI Metadata Terms and the Learning Resource Metadata Initiative (LRMI) family of learning resource description specifications by committees such as the DCMI Usage Board and the LRMI Task Group.
+- Maintenance of standards and specifications, including DCMI Metadata Terms and the LRMI (Learning Resource Metadata Innovation) family of learning resource description specifications by committees such as the DCMI Usage Board and the LRMI Task Group.